neirobic/content/files/en-us/learn/performance/multimedia/index.md

 For the average website, [51% of its bandwidth comes from imagery, followed by video at 25%](https://discuss.httparchive.org/t/state-of-the-web-top-image-optimization-strategies/1367), so it's safe to say it's important to address and optimize your multimedia content.

 You need to be considerate of data usage.
-Many people are on capped data plans or even pay-as-you-go where they are literally paying by the megabyte.
-This isn't an emerging market problem either.
-As of 2018, [24% of the United Kingdom still use pay-as-you-go](https://www.ofcom.org.uk/__data/assets/pdf_file/0021/113169/Technology-Tracker-H1-2018-data-tables.pdf).
+Many people are on capped data or pay-as-you-go plans where they are literally paying by the megabyte.
+This isn't only an emerging market problem -- as of 2018, [24% of the United Kingdom still use pay-as-you-go](https://www.ofcom.org.uk/__data/assets/pdf_file/0021/113169/Technology-Tracker-H1-2018-data-tables.pdf).

-You also need to be considerate of memory as many mobile devices have limited RAM.
+Many mobile devices have limited RAM, which means memory must also be considered.
 It's important to remember that when images are downloaded, they need to be stored in memory.

 ## Optimizing image delivery

 Despite being the largest consumer of bandwidth, the impact of image downloading on [perceived performance](/en-US/docs/Learn/Performance/Perceived_performance) is far lower than many expect (primarily because the page text content is downloaded immediately and users can see the images being rendered as they arrive).
-However, for a good user experience it's still important that a visitor can see them as soon as possible.
+However, delivering images to users as soon as possible is still an important factor of good user experience.

 ### Loading strategy